FHIR/sql-on-fhir-v2/input/pagecontent/glossary.md

 ### data layer

 The optional first conceptual layer described by this specification.
+The purpose of this layer is to provide access to a lossless representation of the FHIR data for onward data transformation.

+Examples of this layer include FHIR NDJSON files, FHIR resources held within a JSON-typed column within a relational database, or Parquet files containing full representations of FHIR resources.

-The purpose of this layer is to losslessly "annotate" FHIR data to improve the ease of use or performance of queries performed on the tabularized FHIR data.
+The data may optionally be "annotated" to improve the ease of use or performance of these transformation queries.

 Examples of possible annotations include:
 - The lossless extraction of resource ids in references to improve join performance
-- The normalization of FHIR dates (e.g. "1986" ) to ANSI SQL TIMESTAMPs to simplify queries
+- The normalization of FHIR dates (e.g. "1986") to ANSI SQL TIMESTAMPs to simplify queries
 - The creation of hash-based resource ids to avoid conflicts when data from multiple sources are combined